handrews/OpenAPI-Specification/src/oas.md

 An OpenAPI Document is a single JSON or YAML document that conforms to the OpenAPI Specification.
 An OpenAPI Document compatible with OAS 3.\*.\* contains a required [`openapi`](#oas-version) field which designates the version of the OAS that it uses.

+### API Description URI

+An identifier for a document or [other resource](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-root-schema-and-subschemas-) within an OpenAPI Description.
+Implementations MUST NOT assume that such identifiers (URIs) can be used as locators (URLs).
+Both OpenAPI Documents (with the [OpenAPI Object's](#openapi-object) `$self` field) and JSON Schema resources (with the JSON Schema [`$id` keyword](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-the-id-keyword) MAY define their own URI, and implementations MUST support referencing documents and resources by such self-assigned identifiers.

+Note that several fields in this specification that hold URIs are named `url` or end with `Url` for historical reasons; their descriptions use the current correct URI terminology.

+### API URL

+An identifier which is also a locator used to interact with an API endpoint or other resource involved in API usage, such as an authentication server.
+Fields that hold API URLs describe their contents as "URLs" rather than "URIs".

 ### Schema

 A "schema" is a formal description of syntax and structure.